-- 2.G.1.
+2.G.1.
 Safety and Distraction.
-A player may be required to change garments that are inappropriate. - 2.G.2.
+A player may be required to change apparel that is inappropriate, including that which approximates the color of the ball.

+- 2.G.2.
 Depictions.
 Graphics, insignias, pictures, and writing on apparel must be in good taste. - 2.G.3.
 Footwear.
 Shoes must have soles that do not mark or damage the court's playing surface. - 2.G.4.
 Violation.
 The Tournament Director has the authority to enforce apparel changes.
+If the Tournament Director enforces an apparel change, it will be a non-chargeable time-out.
 If the player refuses to comply with the apparel rules, the Tournament Director may declare a forfeit of the match.